Many people are so focused on their feelings and thoughts that they neglect to actually live…

 Why does this have to happen to me?
 Why is the world so horrible, terrible and unfair?
 Why this so much suffering?
 Why can’t I be like everyone else?
 I suffered so much already!

 Many of my clients complain about these and similar things.
 They are utterly unhappy and desolate.
 They wake up in the morning and immediately start feeling anxious and worried, sad and hopeless or angry, very angry.
 They can find no meaning to things and consider life to be terribly hard.
 What is the sense of all this?

 Something I discovered when working with people who feel like this is that they all share a habit of spending many hours in their heads.
 They devote A LOT of their days to thinking, musing, worrying, planning and much less to doing, experiencing, sharing and actually living.
 They are seldom fully present in their immediate reality but inside their thoughts.
-That disconnection from reality and their keen interest in their own beings often results in profoundly self-centered beings who neglect to live in favor of thinking.
+That disconnection from reality and their keen interest in their own beings often results in profoundly self-centred beings who neglect to live in favour of thinking.

 And then they ask professionals for advice: therapists, doctors, psychologists, coaches and the like.
 Many of them recommend them to meditate, practice mindfulness and focus on their feelings and thoughts.
 Really?!?
 That’s exactly what these people are doing all day long!
 The more time they spend introspecting and analyzing what they feel and think, the deeper they will be inside their heads and minds and the less connected to the outside world.
 Sorry, I fully, totally disagree with that approach!
 What these people need is just the opposite: they need to feel alive and connected; they need to be busy with something that is not themselves.
 And they need to be busy with something that focuses their minds on something that is not them!